mattrips/scratchPad/Protocol Conformance.md

 let y = Y<Int>()

-print(y.id2) // "P" or "Q" or ?
+print(y.id2) // "P", "Q", "R", "Y1" or "Y2"?
 ```
 Protocol `P` declares its sole protocol requirement, `id: String { get }`, at Point #1.
 Protocol `Q` inherits from protocol `P`, but has no protocol requirements of its own.
 Protocol `R` inherits from protocol `P`, but has no protocol requirements of its own.

 Struct `Y<T>` is unconditionally declared to conform to `P`, and is conditionally declared to conform to `Q`.
 Two protocol conformances are formed, one for `Y: P` and one for `Y:Q`.

-Five implementations of `id: String { get }` are present in the source code, but only four of those implementations are possibly visible implementations with respect to each of `Y: P` and `Y:Q`.
+Five implementations of `id: String { get }` are present in the source code, but only four of those implementations are possibly visible implementations with respect to each of `Y: P` and `Y:Q`.   ``